 For T5, that means helping other companies build solar arrays.
 In T5’s Construction Services team announced a partnership with Cherry Street Energy to provide construction services for solar arrays.
 “T5, as a mission-critical developer, sees it as a responsibility to be involved with the renewable energy sector,” Sovie says.
 “With our construction service business line, it’s the perfect way for us to do it.”

-For more information about T5 Construction Services, visit https://t5datacenters.com/construction.
+For more information about T5 Construction Services’ solar and renewable services, visit https://t5datacenters.com/sustainability/.